 Your project will be a substantial creative and original piece of work.
 I expect you to design and implement theory and experiments studying some algorithm or model that is aligned with the course content - i.e., a model that integrates at least two aspects of AI research in an interesting way.

 I expect it to have approximately the length, form, and content of a conference paper at a good AI conference (though it need not be publishable).
 That means careful, clear, and precise writing, a well-formalized and thoughtfully evaluated point, and thorough referencing throughout.
 It does not necessarily have to be an original contribution, although that would be nice.
 If it is not, then I expect at least an original evaluation that is relevant to our topic (e.g., an existing algorithm is tried in a new domain or addresses a setting that speaks to what we have discussed).

 The study will be graded on insight, completeness, and clarity.
 These studies can be completed in groups of between 1 and 4 people.
-Graduate students should work in groups of at most 2.
-Undergraduates taking the course should work in groups of at least 2.
-Mixed groups have more flexibility but should talk to me. :)
+Undergraduates taking the course should work in groups of at least 3.

-There is an intermediate deadline: a 2-page project proposal due by approximately the end of February, which identifies the topic, names the group, and sketches out what you hope to accomplish in the study.
+There is an intermediate deadline: a 2-page project proposal due by approximately early October, which identifies the topic, names the group, and sketches out what you hope to accomplish in the study.
 I will use these to discuss the project with each group to make sure they're on an appropriate path.

 General background for embodiment and general AI (all quite dated):

 MDPs and RL:

 Readings from the following books are recommended for more in-depth engagement with the topic, though note that all of these are now dated: